elunna/nerfhack-changelog/README.md

 * Archeologists always get an extra id when reading scrolls of identify.

 **Archeologists vs snakes!**
-* Archeologists get a -1 to-hit penalty when fighting snakes.
+* Archeologists get a -1 to-hit penalty when fighting snakes (any S class monsters).
-* Snakes get a +2 to-hit bonus on archeologists
+* Snakes get a +1 to-hit bonus on archeologists
 * All snakes have the potential to paralyze archeologists in fear when they successfully connect a hit.
+Free action only protects the hero 75% of the time vs these paralyzing attacks.
+* Some giant anacondas have a chance of appearing in the arc quest now.

 ### BARBARIAN
 * Barbarians can reach skilled in riding (Evil)
 * Barbarians get a blood rage bonus for low health.
+    * Only occurs when barbarians reach level 4 and higher.
     * When under 50% of their max HP, they get a damage bonus that scales with their level.
     * When under 25%, this bonus is doubled.
     * This feature was adapted from the SpliceHack skill system.